OathPros/COMP3/source/containers/lists.rst

 The standard list in GNOME is appropriate for relatively small static lists.
 For larger lists, see :ref:`list views <list-views>`.

-A *Lists* example can be found in the LibAdwaita demo app.

 Guidelines
 ----------